Managing a Career in the Energy Transition

-Sean McQuaid, of ERCE, presented to the EAGE students yesterday on how to manage a career in the energy transition.
+Sean McQuaid, of ERCE, presented to the EAGE (European Association of Geoscientists and Engineers) students yesterday on how to manage a career in the energy transition.
 He discussed which career opportunities may arise and what kind of pathways a career could take.

 Many developed countries are detailing how they intend to reach Net Zero in the middle of this century.
 This means anyone starting a career in Energy will be witness to what might be the most momentous revolution in collective human endeavour.
 The UK government states 200,000 jobs are required to contribute £2.5 trillion to the UK economy by 2050 in the Energy Transition.
 We need to train tens of thousands of Energy Transition Scientists across a gamut of disciplines from aerodynamicists to waste and recycling engineers.